 If you ever find yourself in Paris, Cy Twombly’s mural in Louvre is well worth visiting.
-Cy Twombly was remarkable in every way, having created a lasting legacy with his works which include sculptures, paintings, drawings, and photography.
+Cy Twombly was remarkable in every way, having created a lasting legacy with his works, including sculptures, paintings, drawings, and photography.

 Cy Twombly & his permanent work at the Louvre

-Home to the Mona Lisa, the Louvre is highly regarded as the best art museum in the world holding an unparalleled collection of artworks that have been produced through the ages.
+Home to the Mona Lisa, the Louvre is highly regarded as the best art museum in the world, holding an unparalleled collection of artworks produced through the ages.
 As such, it is the greatest honor for any artist to have his or her works included in the Louvre, and Cy Twombly enjoyed the rare opportunity to create a permanent work for one of the world’s most respected art museums.
-Twombly was selected by a council of international artists as part of the museum’s commitment to incorporate contemporary art within its collection and galleries and became the first American to ever create a permanent work installation for the Louvre.
+Twombly was selected by a council of international artists as part of the museum’s commitment to incorporate contemporary art within its collection and galleries and became the first American to ever create a permanent artwork for the Louvre.

 Where is the work located?